Carl-Maxwell/promulgation.ninja/docs/schema.md

 key         | string    | not null
 value       | text      |

-* to clarify, the value here is serialized JSON, the key is the presentable name of the field ("First Name", "Subject", etc)
+* to clarify, the value here is serialized JSON (for complex fields like dropdowns and radios that need stuff), the key is the presentable name of the field ("First Name", "Subject", etc)

 ## submissions